kestra-io/docs/content/blogs/2024-06-05-gitops-superpowers.md

 ## Simplify Your Workflow with New Git Tasks

-With our new Git tasks, committing and pushing your saved flows to a Git repository is as simple as adding a few YAML lines.
-The **PushFlows** task makes this a reality, allowing you to effortlessly move your flows from a development environment to a Git repository.
+With our new Git tasks, committing and pushing your saved work to a Git repository is as simple as adding a few YAML lines.
+The **PushFlows** task makes this a reality, allowing you to effortlessly move all your work from a development environment to a Git repository.
 The result?
 You save valuable time and reduce the risk of human error.

 For example, when you’ve developed a new data pipeline flow, with PushFlows, you can push this flow to your Git repository with just a few lines of configuration.
 This ensures your code is versioned and safely stored, ready for review and deployment.